rudolphventer/GreenTea/README.md

 - Fix side panel file browser issues (changing folder when child is selected etc.)

-- Add buttons like "Up one dir" to file browser
+- Add buttons like "Up one dir", "refresh" to file browser

 - Expand first level when folder is opened in side panel